Aydian Dowling: Personal life

 Dowling grew up in Long Island with two older brothers and two step-siblings.
 He was often described as a tomboy from a young age.

 During his teenage years, Dowling came out as a lesbian, but he felt like this did not fully describe his experience.
 He felt out of place, even among masculine lesbians.
 He had his first girlfriend at 16, and he began to question his identity when one of his girlfriends asked if he ever wanted to be a boy.
 Dowling considered the idea of being transgender, but he was disillusioned by the media's primarily transgender representation being drag king and drag queen performers, most of whom are cisgender outside of their persona.
 Dowling first found out about the existence of transgender men on the internet, where he saw a clip of Maury posted in 2007, in which Maury Povich interviews Thomas Lando and his sister about Lando's transition.
-Following this, Dowling first realized he is a trans man in February 2009.
+Following this, Dowling first realized he was a trans man in February 2009.

 In an interview with Metro Weekly, Dowling described his experience with gender and gender dysphoria:

 Not only did I feel like I match with the physical, but the emotional things they were talking about, the feelings of not feeling good in your body.
 And not just because you want to lose five pounds or you want blond hair and you have brown hair, but actually just disassociating from the body that you're in, and feeling like you're stuck in it.
 Feeling like there's another person in your brain, but this is the body you have.

 Shortly after coming out, Aydian met his now-wife, Jenilee Dowling, who he married in 2012.

 On November 1, 2018, Aydian and Jenilee welcomed their first child, Antler Joseph Dowling.
 They chose the name Antler because antlers symbolize "the cycle of death and rebirth".